algorithmist/algorithmist.github.io/algos/aho_corasick/index.md

 ## Trie-ing harder: More efficient string matching

-As a first effort, we can use a **trie** to make a single scan of the text and simultaneously check for every keyword at once.
+As a first effort, we can use a **[trie](https://en.wikipedia.org/wiki/Trie)** to make a single scan of the text and simultaneously check for every keyword at once.
 A trie is a tree representing a collection of keys.
 Each path from the root to a node represents the prefix of at least one key, signified by the labels of the edges moving between nodes.
 Each node stores whether it signifies the end of a full keyword: that is, if the path from the root to that node spells out a complete keyword.
 We’ll call the nodes for which this is true __output nodes__.
 We can now search for keywords in the input text by traversing the tree starting from each character of the input text in sequence.

-This version of the search algorithm has a complexity of $O(max_keyword_length
-* |text|)$.
-This is better than what we had before - in most practical cases, the number of keywords will be much larger than the length of the longest keyword.
+This version of the search algorithm has a complexity of $O(LT)$, where $L$ is the length of the longest keyword.
+This is better than what we had before - in most practical cases, the number of keywords will be much larger than the length of the longest keyword (i.e. $K \gg L$).
 However, there’s still room for improvement.
 Consider what happens when we reach an input character with no matches, or reach a leaf node: We have to go back to the root and back to only a single character further in the input than our last start position.
-This means that we perform a large number of redundant traversals of the trie, and thus that our algorithm is slower than it has to be.
+This means that we perform lots of redundant traversals of the trie, and thus that our algorithm is slower than it has to be.
 What if we could remember the progress we’ve already made and use it to shortcut through the trie, avoiding backtracking?
 This is the core insight of the Aho-Corasick algorithm.

 ## The Aho-Corasick Algorithm